broadwayinc/skapi-documentation/email/introduction.md

     Skapi provides a built-in E-Mail service that allows you to send bulk emails to your users.
     You can immediately collect email addresses from your users, and send newsletters using Skapi's E-Mail service.

+- **Receiving Inquiries**: Receive inquiries from your users.

+    Skapi provides a built-in E-Mail service that allows you to receive inquiries from your users.
+    You can immediately receive inquiries from your visitors, using Skapi's E-Mail service.

 In this section, you will learn how to setup automated emails for your service, and how to send bulk emails to your users.